PiotrTyrna2108/Reconnity_2.0/README.md

 ### Adding New Scanners

 1. Create new scanner directory: `scanner-{name}/`
-2. Implement Celery task for the scanner
+2. Implement ARQ task for the scanner
 3. Add service to `docker-compose.yml`
 4. Update core service to route to new scanner